What’s an index-linked annuity?

 What does “index-linked” mean?

-The growth potential of your money is based on the performance of one or more market indexes, up to a cap.
+The growth potential of your money is based on the performance of one or more market indexes, but your growth may be limited by a "cap", or based on a "participation rate" or "trigger rate."

 What's an index?